Arrow & Lionbridge Ads Evaluator projects workflow

 A company can’t just suddenly take away your pay when you put in the hours and did the required tasks to the best of your ability and as per your contract.
 There are some laws that protect freelancers and independent contractors, and if you are doing the work, then you should be paid.
 But for freelancers and independent contractors, your options are limited depending on what country you live in.

 - Before making any invoice correction, ask Appen for detailed clarification about RHP: what is the RPH ratio for all raters; what is your own RHP ratio, what is recommended RPH ratio, what is average recommended time for completion each type of tasks, ask them to provide list of average estimated time for completion for each type of tasks, ask why customer does not indicate recommended time for completion for many types of tasks.
 Be ready that they will not provide any info, because there is no official RHP approved by customer (Google).

-- Notify Google about the issue by sending email to the ads rating project admin (Google Ads Eval: email@example.com) to make them aware that this is some kind of issue that really needs to be investigated.
-The message should be the following:actual time spent on doing live tasks was not approved due to RHP, what is the RHP ratio for all raters; what is your own RHP ratio, what is recommended RHP ratio, what is average recommended time for completion each type of tasks, ask them to provide list of average estimated time for completion for each type of tasks, ask why Google does not indicate recommended time for completion for many types of task and FINALLY is it legal that Appen cuts hours based on mystical RHP?
+- Notify Google about the issue by sending email to the ads rating project admin (Google Ads Eval: firstname.lastname@example.org) to make them aware that this is some kind of issue that really needs to be investigated.
+The message should be the following: actual time spent on doing live tasks was not approved due to RHP, what is the RHP ratio for all raters; what is your own RHP ratio, what is recommended RHP ratio, what is average recommended time for completion each type of tasks, ask them to provide list of average estimated time for completion for each type of tasks, ask why Google does not indicate recommended time for completion for many types of task.
+FINALLY ask them – is it legal that Appen cuts hours based on mystical RHP which is not trasparant?